antoniosarosi/dotfiles/README.md

 makepkg -si
 ```

-Now that you have an *Arch User Repository helper*, you can basically install
+With an *Arch User Repository helper*, you can basically install
 any piece of software on this planet that was meant to run on Linux.

 ## Media Transfer Protocol